MQZON/Mapletree/README.md

 Once you have collected some Syrup, you can either consume it directly (like Honey) or use it to craft some delicious new syrupy foods.
 All syrupy foods, Syrup Bottles included, will grant the Saturation effect for a short time.
 The Saturation effect restores additional hunger and saturation points, making these foods quite powerful!

+*This process may change in the future to be a bit less silly.

 <details>
 <summary>Food Recipes (all are shapeless)</summary>